arell110/CPSC_392_Final_Project/README.md

 # What Makes a Great Candidate to land a job in STEM?
-### Author: Gilberto Arellano
-### CPSC 392 Final Project
+### Gilberto Arellano | CPSC 392 Final Project
 Im attempting to create predictive models to figure out what makes a succesful candidate to land a job in tech.
-I will be using data from the largest job searching website, Indeed.com.
+I will be using data from the 2017 Kaggle survey, in which collected responses in regards to people's salary, education, programming language recommendations, etc.

 ## Questions to Answer
 ----------------------------------------------------------------------------------------------------------------
-These are the questions I am attempting to answer and how I will approach each question.

-### Who is the most ideal candidate to land a job in Data Science/Software Engineering?
+### 1) Who is the most ideal candidate to land a job in tech?
 What are the characteristics needed to land a job in this field?
 Are employers targeting people with a college education?
 Did an internship in undergrad?
 A couple of portfolios under their belt?
-Or is having a solid reference and good grades is enough?
-Since we will be using a lot of categorical variables on what it takes to land a job, I will use a logistic regression model.
+Or is having a solid reference enough?
+I will use a logistic regression model since the output we are predicting is what are the variables needed to land a job.
+Doing so we can analyze the coefficients and decide which factors has the most impact

-### What are the type of candidates landing the highest paid entry level jobs?
+### 2) What are the characteristics neede

-### What did college
+We are going to use linear regression to determine those with the highest paying jobs.

+### 3) Is there a relation between age and wage?
+After plotting the relationship between 'Age' and 'SalaryCompensation', I determined to use Gaussian Mixture as the clustering method since there is no clear seperation in which other models such as DBSCAN would struggle to differentiate.

 ## Data Cleanup